Alexey-Borisov/IDAO-2022/README.md

 python3 run.py
 ```

-This will create file "submision.csv" in the solution folder.
+This will create file "submission.csv" in the solution folder.